-The warm Indian Ocean around Rottnest Island is an underwater playground, with the Leeuwin Current brining tropical visitors like the green turtle to the marine reserve.
+The warm Indian Ocean around Rottnest Island is an underwater playground, with the Leeuwin Current bringing tropical visitors like the green turtle to the marine reserve.
 You’ll find healthy corals in shades of purple, pink and brown, meadows of seagrass, schooling butterfly fish, and huge colourful lobsters scuttling past.

-Swimming and snorkelling here is easy, with so many sheltered and protected bays to explore, with coral reefs creating a natural barrier from the swell.
+Swimming and snorkelling here is easy, with so many sheltered and protected bays to explore, and coral reefs creating a natural barrier from the swell.
 Bring your snorkel and mask when you visit, or hire a set from Pedal and Flipper when you arrive.
 You won’t believe your eyes as you dive into the turquoise water to explore this dazzling underwater paradise!

 We’d recommend exploring the island in a clockwise direction as the southern beaches are best and most sheltered from the breeze (aka the Freo Doctor) in the morning.
 This is also the way the Island Explorer Bus travels, so you can hop on and off whenever you see somewhere that takes your fancy!

 Here are some of our favourite places to snorkel on Rottnest Island.

 As you arrive at the beach you can see the ghostly wreck of ‘The Shark’ ship, now laying just 50 metres from the shore beneath the water in the shallows.
 The shipwreck makes for an interesting and historic snorkelling experience, with the ship acting as a home to many sea creatures.
 Just check the conditions first as snorkelling here is safest and most enjoyable when conditions are calm and flat.